01 of 10

 With your other hand, firmly grasp the end nipping pliers with both hands.
 Gather some of the plastic bag under your hand to minimize the opening of the plastic bag.
 Firmly squeeze down on the pliers using a smooth motion until the plastic cracks.

 Carefully remove the pliers from the plastic bag without touching the part of the coin that is now exposed.
 Reach into the plastic bag and remove the plastic piece(s) that broke off.
+Once again, use caution so you do not touch the part of the exposed coin with your bare hands.

 05 of 10